SKholkin/CUDA_EM_GMM/README.md

 4. Easy to use, like Numpy

 ## Running scripts
-All of the code is contained in Jupyter notebook for the ease of visualizations.
+All of the code is contained in Jupyter notebook `jax_em.ipynb` for the ease of visualizations.

 ## Checkpoints & Data
+Datasets are contained in `data` folder.